-Garlic (Allium sativum) is not merely an ingredient to a dish and since ancient times, garlic has been recognized by many diverse civilizations for its variety of properties and has been used as an herb for centuries in ancient Assyria, Egypt, India, Rome, Greece and China.
+Garlic (Allium sativum) is not merely an ingredient to a dish and since ancient times, garlic has been recognized by many diverse civilizations for its variety of properties and has been used as an herb for centuries in ancient Assyria, Egypt, India, Rome, Greece, and China.
 The Egyptian and Roman laborers used garlic in their diet to enhance their physical endurance and in the 20th century, garlic was used to fight against the global time.

 Today, more than 5,000 scientific publications from all over the world have gradually confirmed the traditionally recognized health benefits of garlic as well as other health advantages.

 Want to Learn More?
-Check out our where you'll be able to learn about Allicin, it's history the research and more.
+Check out where you'll be able to learn about Allicin, it's history the research and more.
 You'll be able to explore the link between garlic and the powerful health-giving properties of Allicin, as well as the future of Allicin.